Arusha City Council: Industry

 The biggest commercial hub in northern and eastern Tanzania is Arusha City.
 One of the main sources of income for the residents of Arusha City is trade and commerce.
 The city serves as the marketplace for both domestic and imported goods and services.
 In an economy with a free market where buyers and sellers can engage, consumers meet their requirements.

 Retail and wholesale businesses are primarily located in the Central Business District of the Sekei, Sombetini, Kati, Kaloleni, Levolosi, Unga Ltd., and Ngarenaro Wards.

 There are over fifty large and medium-sized manufacturing industries in the city of Arusha.
 Tanzania Breweries Ltd, Tanzania Pharmaceutical Industries [TPI], A to Z, (Treated mosquito net National Milling Corporation [Mills & Silos], Arusha Meat Company, Sunflag, CARMATEC, and ABB Tanalec are the key employers in Arusha City.
-In additional to these, the town is home to 200 other small-scale businesses.
+In addition to these, the town is home to 200 other small-scale businesses.

 A commercial district is Arusha City Council.
 There are reportedly more than 18,190 traders there.
 Entrepreneurial pursuits include everything from handicrafts to tourism-related businesses like tour operators and currency exchanges.
 Additionally, there are financial institutions, an international conference center, a modern bus station, and retail and wholesale stores.

 About ten market areas can be found in the city, including the Central Market (Soko Kuu), Kilombero, Sanawari, Soko Mjinga, Soko Mbauda, Kwa Mrombo, Soko Mapunda, Sombetini, Kijenge, and Elerai Markets.
 The two largest markets listed above are Central and Kilombero.